darioems/lightbulb/workshops/networking/1.2-backup/README.md

 ## Section 3: Adding Tasks to Your Play

 Now that we’ve defined your play, let’s add the necessary tasks to backup our routers.
-Align (vertically) the t in `tasks` with the n in `name`.

-Yes, it does actually matter.
-In fact, you should make sure all of your playbook statements are aligned in the way shown here.
+Make sure all of your playbook statements are aligned in the way shown here.
 If you want to see the entire playbook for reference, skip to the end of Section 4 of this exercise.

 ```bash